 Il Cardinale

-The bartender of the hotel suggested altering the cocktail slightly and named it after the famous Italian cardinal.
+The hotel’s bartender suggested altering the cocktail slightly and named it after the famous Italian cardinal.

 Try out this classic Italian drink and see what you think.